 Legislation, Plan, etc. Summary of high level aim/ purpose/ objective Summary of lower level objectives, actions etc. Relevance to the Plan Floods Directive (2007/60/EC) Establishes a framework for the assessment and management of flood risks Reduce adverse consequences for human health, the environment, cultural heritage and economic activity associated with floods in the Community Assess all water courses and coast lines at risk from flooding through Flood Risk Assessment Prepare flood hazard maps and flood risk maps outlining the extent or potential of flooding and assets and humans at risk in these areas at River Basin District level (Article 3(2) (b)) and areas covered by Article 5(1) and Article 13(1) (b) in accordance with paragraphs 2 and 3.
 Implement flood risk management plans and take adequate and coordinated measures to reduce flood risk for the areas covered by the Articles listed above.
 Inform the public and allow the public to participate in planning process.
-Implementation of the Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
 Water Framework Directive (2000/60/EC) Establish a framework for the protection of water bodies to include inland surface waters, transitional waters, coastal waters and groundwater and their dependent wildlife and habitats.
 Preserve and prevent the deterioration of water status and where necessary improve and maintain "good status" of water bodies.
 Promote sustainable water usage.
-The Water Framework Directive repealed the following Directives: Protect, enhance and restore all water bodies and meet the environmental objectives outlined in Article 4 of the Directive.
+The Water Framework Directive repealed the following Directives: The Drinking Water Abstraction Directive Sampling Drinking Water Directive Exchange of Information on Quality of Surface Freshwater Directive Shellfish Directive Groundwater (Dangerous Substances) Directive Dangerous Substances Directive Protect, enhance and restore all water bodies and meet the environmental objectives outlined in Article 4 of the Directive.
 Achieve "good status" for all waters.
 Manage water bodies based on identifying and establishing river basins districts.
 Involve the public and streamline legislation.
-Prepare and implement a River Basin Management Plan for each river basin districts identified and a Register of Protected Areas.
-Establish a programme of monitoring for surface water status, groundwater status and protected areas.
-Recover costs for water services.
-Implementation of the Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
+Prepare and implement a River Basin Management Plan for Implementation of the Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
 Groundwater Directive (2006/118/EC) Protect, control and conserve groundwater.
 Prevent the deterioration of the status of all bodies of groundwater.
 Implements measures to prevent and control groundwater pollution, including criteria for assessing good groundwater chemical status and criteria for the identification of significant and sustained upward trends and for the definition of starting points for trend reversals.
 Meet minimum groundwater standards listed in Annex 1 of Directive.
-Meet threshold values adopted by national legislation for the pollutants, groups of pollutants and indicators of pollution which have been identified as contributing to the characterisation of bodies or groups of bodies of groundwater as being at risk, also taking into account Part B of Annex II.
-Implementation of the Plan needs to comply with all environmental legislation and align with and cumulatively contribute towards - in combination with other users and bodies and their plans etc. - the achievement of the objectives of the regulatory framework for environmental protection and management.
+Meet threshold values adopted by national legislation for the pollutants, groups of pollutants and indicators of pollution which have been identified as contributing to the characterisation of bodies or groups of bodies of groundwater as being at risk, also taking into account Part B of Annex II. bodies and their plans etc the